 Feather money was also used in everyday transactions.
 An entire trading network grew up between the various islands in the archipelago, where payments in feather money took place alongside barter trade.
 The small reef islands were unsuitable for agriculture owing to their sandy, infertile soil, but they had a large population which lived mainly by fishing and pig farming.
 In contrast, Ndende was a large but sparsely populated island with fertile soil.
 The people of the reef islands therefore often exported women to Ndende, in return for feather money.
 This was often used to buy timber, boats or pigs.

 Nowadays, feather money has largely fallen into disuse.
 Since the beginning of the 20th century, and certainly since the Second World War, Western coins and banknotes have been used for payments in the Santa Cruz archipelago.
 The last man with the skill to make the coils of feather money died in the 1980s.
 It is thanks to the documentary of the German anthropologist Gerd Koch (1922–2005) that these production techniques are still known to us.
 Some examples can still be found among collectors and museums.
 The rest of the surviving coils are often damaged or in a poor condition.
 Many of the feather coils were thrown into the sea by the people of the archipelago.
-They effectively could not be sold outside the islands because they formed part of their national heritage.

 - Houston D.C., The impact of the Santa Cruz red feather currency on the population of the scarlet honey eater Myzomela cardinalis, not published, Glasgow, 2010.

 - Kloos P., Culturele antropologie: een inleiding, Assen, 2002.

 - Koch G., Materielle kultur der Santa Cruz-inseln, Berlin, 1971.